k1gs/5ifir/README.md

 * Updated DBI

-* Updated 4IFIR WIZARD and Ultrahand out of the box
+* Updated 4IFIR WIZARD and Uberhand out of the box

 * Availability of high frequencies as in 4IFIR